AlexUifalean/AlexUifalean/README.md

 - 👋 Hi, I’m @AlexUifalean
-- 👀 I’m interested in Full Stack Software Development, Space, Property Investment
+- 👀 I’m interested in Spacecraft Avionics and Spacecraft Software Engineering
-- 🌱 I’m currently learning HTMLL/CSS, JavaScript, Front-End and Back-End
+- 🌱 I’m currently learning C/C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me..
 -